 Among the brainless witterings on her blog, she baselessly accuses me of authoring 'false' blogs about Michael Jackson, suggests that I am only covering him positively for my own financial gain and implies that my friendship with J Randy Taraborrelli is part of a Sony conspiracy to destroy Michael Jackson.

-However, while she amended the blog entries in a small way, she has still left in place speculation that I am the newshound (suggesting that I have had a 'change of micro chip') and questions about the nature of my friendship with Randy Taraborrelli.
 She later sent me a message via twitter implying that there was something shady about my friendship with Taraborrelli, saying, "I have a photo of you and Taraborrelli together.
 How am I supposed to deal with that?"